feanor12/PSD_project/README.md

 # Student project

-Lecture: Physics of semiconductir devices @ TUGraz
+Lecture: Physics of semiconductor devices @ TUGraz

 Topic: Capacitance of a diode